Panasonic FZ82 Comparison Review

 The Panasonic Lumix DC-FZ82 (called Panasonic FZ80 in some regions) is a fixed lens compact camera that was officially introduced in January 2017 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 18 megapixel.

-The Panasonic FZ82 has a Camera Elo of 2006.
-This rating puts the FZ82 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the FZ82 ranks among the top 20 percent.
+Is the Panasonic FZ82 a good camera?
+The FZ82 has a Camera Elo of 1877.
+This rating puts the FZ82 among the top 50 percent of all superzoom compact cameras.
+In terms of its sensor size category (small sensor cameras), the FZ82 ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|